 Stay Up-to-Date on Your Inbox

 When you can, though, do stay up-to-date on your inbox.
-Your writer may have asked a question, might be missing important info, might be having trouble logging into your WordPress, etc. A quick reply will be appreciated, and it will speed the whole process up.
+Your writer may have asked a question, might be missing important info, might be having trouble logging into your WordPress, etc. A quick reply will be appreciated, and it will speed up the whole process.

 Of course, you should expect the same from your writer!
 A prompt response is one of the most basic expectations you should have.
 Look for them to reply within 24 hours.
 The faster their response, the more seriously they take their work in general.

 So, what do you think?
 Follow these guidelines and you are virtually guaranteed to find at least one writer who is a keeper.
 Connect with a writer who is truly great at what they do, who is within your budget range, and who is trustworthy, respectful, and professional.
 This is the recipe for a healthy and positive business relationship – and how you can both help your blog ultimately become successful.